firecracker-microvm/firecracker/docs/prod-host-setup.md

 To set up the jailer correctly, you'll need to:

-- Create a dedicated non-privilaged POSIX user and group to run Firecracker under.
+- Create a dedicated non-privileged POSIX user and group to run Firecracker under.
 Use the created POSIX user and group IDs in Jailer's ``--uid <uid>`` and ``--guid <gid>`` flags, respectively.
 This will run the Firecracker as the created non-privileged user and group.
 All file system resources used for